antimatter15/drag2up/README.md

 ### Todo:

 get a button on the addons panel for Preferences to work, but jetpack doesnt seem to do that yet.

+Logging in to flickr is a little awkward.